-Why it's worth watching: Watching Chastain puffing on a cigarette, wagging her fingers at thugs for being "very disrespectful" in a New Yawk drawl.
+Why it's worth watching: Chastain puffing on a cigarette, wagging her fingers at thugs for being "very disrespectful" in a New Yawk drawl.

 The film: You know the story; boy meets girl, there's a "hilarious" misunderstanding, and they live happily after after.
-Thankfully Man Up avoids all the expected rom-com trappings.
-Simon Pegg and Lake Bell play two singletons who embark on an evening of R-rated chicanery after he mistakes her for his blind date.
+Thankfully Man Up avoids all the expected rom-com formulas.
+Simon Pegg and Lake Bell play two singletons who embark on an evening of R-rated shenanigans after he mistakes her for his blind date.

-Why it's worth watching: Tess Morris' script renews the romantic comedy format, giving Bell and Pegg fleshed-out characters and plenty of genuinely funny one-liners.
+Why it's worth watching: Tess Morris' script completely rewrites the romantic comedy format, giving Bell and Pegg fleshed-out characters and plenty of genuinely funny one-liners.

 Region: UK, US